AndreasMoerch/recipes/README.md

 *A small app created for learning, chatting with GitHub Copilot, and creating something useful.*

 ## Commands
-* `npm start` - Start the NodeJS server on in port 3000
+* `npm start` - Start the NodeJS server on port 3000